Affan-NI/MyEasy-Pharma/README.md

-  # AI-Native Healthcare SaaS Website (Copy)
+  # AI-Native Healthcare SaaS Website

-  This is a code bundle for AI-Native Healthcare SaaS Website (Copy).
+  This is a code bundle for AI-Native Healthcare SaaS Website.
 The original project is available at https://www.figma.com/design/jv9mObhAgmaOhl48sCe6yy/AI-Native-Healthcare-SaaS-Website--Copy-.

   ## Running the code